vico-research-and-consulting/puppet-hosting_basesetup/README.md

 * grub config</BR>
   (no splash, no quiet mode)

-Currently not implemented/TODOs
+Currently not implemented/open TODOs
 --------------------------------

 by priority:

-* remove dependency to puppet-zabbix<BR>
+* install and configure puppet final agent config<BR>
-  because this creates a huge amount of indirect dependencies to modules which do not have a relation to the things perfomed by hosting_basesetup
+  (provide capability to switch environment)
 * SMART Daemon on non virtualized hardware systems (smart values for SAS and SATA devices  are different)
 * systemd journal configuration (housekeeping, permissions)